eosnetworkfoundation/docs/docs/40_node-operation/10_getting-started/40_peering.md

 # Peering

-In the [Node Tutorials](/node-operation/tutorials/) section, you will deploy a local single node EOS blockchain.
-Although it is still a fully functional blockchain, it actually runs on a single node.
-To start grasping the full benefits of the EOS blockchain technology, you need to add more nodes.
-The [Bios Boot Tutorial](https://github.com/AntelopeIO/leap/tree/release/4.0/tutorials/bios-boot-tutorial) showcases how to deploy a multi node blockchain consisting of 21 producing nodes.
-In this section, you will learn about "peering", the network feature that makes it all possible.
+EOS blockchains can consist of one or many nodes.
+Although a single node can still run a fully functional blockchain, it cannot scale or grow.
+To grasp the full benefits of the EOS blockchain technology, more nodes need to be added.
+In this section, you will learn about "peering", the network feature that makes it possible.
 This is what allows to grow incrementally from a single node to a truly decentralized, geographically distributed, multi node EOS blockchain.

 ## What is Peering?